vrishinvv/PetrichorInterpreter/README.md

 ### Features in future udpates:
 1. Expanding numbers to hold more than just an integer
+2. Key Words will be allowed to be given in small-letter as well

 ### Later Updates:
-1. A good clean WebUI, to test petrichor in action
+1. A good clean WebUI, to test Petrichor in action

 ### DrawBacks:
 1. Error finding tool, is'nt as finished and complete as one we see in modern